-Including dates of employment for new joiners and dates of termination for those who leave.
+Include dates of hire for new employees and dates of termination for departing employees.

-This is a lot to think about, which is why every Australian small business needs to carefully consider how it manages payroll.
+This is a lot to contemplate, which is why every Australian small business should think about how they handle payroll.

 The cost of compliance

-So it stands to reason that anything that saves you time can also save you money.
-Quality software can certainly save you time.
-But can it save you enough time to offset the cost of buying it?
-We’ll look at that question next.
+As a result, anything that saves you time is bound to save you money.
+Quality software can save you a lot of time.
+Can it, however, save you enough time to make up for the cost of purchasing it?
+Next, we’ll take a look at that question.

 What is payroll software worth to your business?

-While some accounting systems come with payroll built in, other payroll software will cost you extra.
-The important question is whether that’s a price worth paying for your business.
-In other words, will payroll accounting software save you more money than it costs?
-Here are four questions to ask yourself.
+While some accounting systems include payroll, you will have to pay for payroll software separately.
+The key decision is whether or not it is a price worth paying for your company.
+Will payroll accounting software, in other words, save you more money than it costs?
+Here are four self-examination questions to consider.

 - What will the software cost you?

-Research the market.
-Find out how much different software costs, bearing in mind some will require regular updates or monthly subscription fees.
-Some software lets you have unlimited extra users free of charge, which could save you a lot of money.
+Investigate the market.
+Examine the prices of various software packages, keeping in mind that some will require regular updates or monthly subscription payments.
+Some software allows you to add as many extra users as you like for free, which can save you a lot of money.